 Accessible Hooks/Shoes Storage

-Encourage little ones to hang up their own coat and shoes but giving them their own pegs and accessible shoe storage.
+Encourage little ones to hang up their own coat and shoes bY giving them their own pegs and accessible shoe storage.
 Not only does it mean you don’t have to do this but it teaches a little independence and prepares them for when they’ll need to do this at preschool/school.
 We picked up colourful pegs from Ikea for a few pounds and they just stick straight to the wall.

 Getting everyone out the door can feel like it takes forever.
 The sooner we can get young ones to get on their own shoes and coat the better.
 I’ve still not mastered the coat but for shoes here’s a simple trick to get the right shoes on the right feet.
 Just cut a large sticker in half and place each piece into a different shoe so they match up when put them together.